Sam Hilliard Player Props: Braves vs. Marlins

-On Monday, Sam Hilliard (on the back of going 1-for-4 with a double) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+On Tuesday, Sam Hilliard (coming off going 2-for-4 with two home runs and three RBI) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
 First pitch is at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Astros.
+In his last appearance, he mashed two homers in his previous game (going 2-for-4) against the Marlins.

 Sam Hilliard Game Info & Props vs. the Marlins